petr-kalinin/progtexts2/python_basics_en/1_if.rst

     else:
         print("off")

-Here you need to point where the condition is strict ("greater than" or "greater than or equal to", same with "less than").
+Note that here you need to take into account carefully where the condition is strict ("greater than" or "greater than or equal to", same with "less than").
-In the problem description it's said that AC turns on if the temperature is **strictly above** given (exactly "greater than", not "greater than or equal to") and the humidity is **not higher** than 80% (so it's "less than or equal to", not just "less than").
+In the problem description it's stated that AC turns on if the temperature is **strictly above** given (exactly "greater than", not "greater than or equal to")  and the humidity is **not higher** than 80% (so it's "less than or equal to", not just "less than").

 .. task::
     In Masha's room there's a simple air conditioner.
 It turns on if the temperature in the room is above 20 degrees.
 If it's equal or below 20 degrees,